nedludd/awesome-hammerspoon/README.md

 # Awesome-hammerspoon, as advertised.

+     Got rid of some stuff that I don't need.
+Tim

 Awesome-hammerspoon is my collection of lua scripts for [Hammerspoon](http://www.hammerspoon.org/).
 It has highly modal-based, vim-styled key bindings, provides some functionality like desktop widgets, window management, application launcher, cheatsheets... etc.

 > Hammerspoon is a tool for powerful automation of OS X. You can write Lua code that interacts with OS X APIs for applications, windows, mouse pointers, filesystem objects, audio devices, batteries, screens, low-level keyboard/mouse events, clipboards, location services, wifi, and more.<sup>[1](http://www.hammerspoon.org/)</sup>